Cave Diver Risks All To Explore Places 'Where Nobody Has Ever Been'

 On how she remains calm when things go wrong on a dive

 When something terrible happens, it's really easy for your mind to just explode into these, like, chattering monkeys.
 It's like your emotions want to take over.
-You start to breathe fast, your heart beat starts to race, and you have to turn that all off.
+You start to breathe fast, your heartbeat starts to race, and you have to turn that all off.
 So I take a really deep breath and try and slow my heart, slow my breathing and then just focus on pragmatic small steps.
 Like, the big picture of survival is sometimes so hard to see, but we always know what we can do to make the next best step towards survival.
 So it's really all about controlling emotions and controlling your breathing.

 On the unusual creatures she has encountered in underwater caves